The aim of this fifth activity is to:

 Introduction to Creative Commons

-Creative Commons is an organization which provides free content license known as a Creative Commons license that people can apply to their work.
+Creative Commons is an organization that provides free content license known as a Creative Commons license that people can apply to their work.

 The reason people use Creative Commons licenses is to make it easier for everyone to share and adapt creative work without the concern of copyright infringement.